 Public Health Emergency Preparedness & Response: Principles & Practice

-The PHS Commissioned Officers Foundation's fourth book has been published!
-Written by U.S. Public Health Service officers with expertise in responding to public health emergencies nationally and internationally, the book provides a much-needed reference for all uniformed service and civilian emergency medical response personnel.
+Edited by 17th Surgeon General Richard H. Carmona and written by U.S. Public Health Service officers with expertise in responding to public health emergencies nationally and internationally, the book provides a much-needed reference for all uniformed service and civilian emergency medical response personnel.
 It organizes a vast array of emergency public health organizational and practice information in a form that allows ready understanding of the principles and practice norms within the field, and their inter-relationships.
-As noted by the book’s Senior Editor, former U.S. Surgeon General Richard H. Carmona, the book will “…serve to enhance the knowledge and professionalism of those who are tasked with an emergency response mission.”
+Surgeon General Richard H. Carmona wrote, the book will “…serve to enhance the knowledge and professionalism of those who are tasked with an emergency response mission.”
 Public Health Emergency Preparedness & Response is an essential resource in learning about the actions and approaches that are utilized in dealing with public health related disasters in this Nation and within the complex global community.

 This book is edited by, VADM Richard H. Carmona, MD, MPH, (Ret.
 USPHS), 17th Surgeon General of the United States; CAPT Robert G. Darling, MD, (Ret.
 USN); CAPT James E. Knoben, PharmD, MPH, (Ret.
 USPHS); and RADM Jerrold M. Michael, DrPH, ScD (Ret.
 USPHS).